-We support caregivers by providing recognition and respite.
+We support caregivers by providing recognition, respite and residential support.

 We believe that society is full of compassionate and kind individuals who want to help caregivers; however, if they don’t know what our needs are, they can’t help.
 Recognition is the first hurdle, and the second involves providing tangible relief for the families through respite options.